AryanK112233/AWS-project-Login-web-app/README.md

 ![unavailable](image4.png)

 * With the newly created POST method selected, select Enable CORS from the Action dropdown menu.
-* Leave the POST checkbox selected and choose Enable CORS and replace existing CORS headers button.
+* Leave the POST checkbox selected choose Enable CORS and replace the existing CORS headers button.
-#### Note : CORS – The CORS browser security feature uses HTTP headers to tell a browser to allow a given web application running at one origin (domain) to access selected resources from a server at a different origin.
+#### Note: CORS – The CORS browser security feature uses HTTP headers to tell a browser to allow a given web application running at one origin (domain) to access selected resources from a server at a different origin.

-* You can test and validate your api.
+* You can test and validate your API.
 * You should see a response with Code 200.

 ![unavailable](image5.png)

-## 4. Create Database table (Amazon Dynamodb)
+## 4. Create a Database table (Amazon Dynamodb)

-* Log in to the Amazon DynamoDB console.Select Create table button.
+* Login to the Amazon DynamoDB console.
+Select the Create Table button.
-* Under Table name, enter desired name.
+* Under the Table name, enter the desired name.
 * In the Partition key field, enter ID.
 The partition key is part of the table's primary key.
-* Leave the rest of the default values unchanged and choose Create table button.
+* Leave the rest of the default values unchanged and choose the Create Table button.
-* In the General information section, show Additional info by selecting the down arrow.
+* In the General Information section, show Additional info by selecting the down arrow.
 9. Copy the Amazon Resource Name (ARN).
 You will need it later in this module.
 ![unavailable](image6.png)

 #### Table permissions
 Now that we have a table, let's edit our Lambda function to be able to write data to it.
 We'll be adding permissions to our function so it can use the DynamoDB service, and we will be using AWS Identity and Access Management (IAM) to do so.
-* In a new browser window, open the AWS Lambda console.Select the function we created earlier.
+* In a new browser window, open the AWS Lambda console.
+Select the function we created earlier.
-* Select the Configuration tab and select Permissions from the right side menu.
+* Select the Configuration tab and select Permissions from the right-side menu.
 * In the Execution role box, under Role name, choose the link.
 A new browser tab will open.
 * In the Permissions policies box, open the Add permissions dropdown and select Create inline policy.
-* Select the JSON tab.Paste the following policy in the text area, taking care to replace your table's ARN in the Resource field in line 15:
+* Select the JSON tab.
+Paste the following policy in the text area, taking care to replace your table's ARN in the Resource field in line 15:
 ```json
 {
 	"Version": "2012-10-17",